Uzay-G/espial/ARCHITECTURE.md

 ## Display

-Espial then renders its insights using Flask and thegreat D3.JS library for the graph.
+Espial then renders its insights using Flask and the D3.JS library for the graph visualization.